siderolabs/talos/website/content/v1.9/talos-guides/configuration/image-cache.md

   maxSize: 2GB
 ```

+The default settings for the `IMAGECACHE` volume are as follows (note that a configuration should still be provided to enable the image cache volume provisioning):

+* `minSize: 500MB`
+* `maxSize: 1GB`
+* `diskSelector: match: system_disk`

 In this example, image cache volume is provisioned on the system disk with a fixed size of 2GB.
 The size of the volume should be adjusted to fit the image cache.
+You can see the size of your cache by looking at the size of the image-cache.oci folder with `du -sh image-cache.oci`.

 If the disk image is used, the `IMAGECACHE` volume doesn't need to be configured, as the image cache volume is already present in the disk image.